TheDreamFoxy/CommandLineAsciiVideoPlayer/README.md

 # Usage
 In file **config.py** configure all things you need.

-At folder where you have the project execute `python run.py`
+At folder where you have the project execute command `python run.py`